timelystream/timelystream.com/docs/data-import/parquet.md

 ```

 ### Single-File Reads
-DuckDB includes an efficient Parquet reader in the form of the `read_parquet` function.
+Blazar includes an efficient Parquet reader in the form of the `read_parquet` function.

 ```sql
 SELECT * FROM read_parquet('test.parquet');